sybrenjansen/mpire/README.rst

         results = pool.map(task, range(10), worker_init=init)

 Similarly, you can use the ``worker_exit`` feature to let MPIRE call a function whenever a worker terminates.
 You can even let this exit function return results, which can be obtained later on.
-See the :ref:`worker_init_exit` section for more information.
+See the `worker_init and worker_exit`_ section for more information.

+.. _worker_init and worker_exit: https://slimmer-ai.github.io/mpire/usage/map.html#worker-init-and-exit

 Worker insights